sahibnanda/sahibnanda/README.md

 - 👋 Hi, I’m @sahibnanda
-- 👀 I’m interested in data analysis and science
+- 👀 I’m interested in Computer Science, Mathematics, and Statistics
-- 🌱 I’m currently learning numpy and pandas
+- 🌱 I’m currently employed as a Data Analytic
 - 📫 How to reach me: sahib_nanda@hotmail.com

 <!---